Advanced Power Control - Scripting

 OFF (NN) Deactivate Relay

 leaving 4-8 unaffected.
 OFF commands act immediately.
-In a DIN Relay, activating a relay closes the NO contacts and opens the NC contacts.
+In a DIN Relay, deactivating a relay closes the NC contacts and opens the NO contacts.

 RESTORE Restores All Relays